zisuzlabs/retreeforests/README.md

 Initially those funds would appear from Petrochemical Industry sponsorship at the beginning of seeding ReTree Forest DLT.

-Later the funds will be generated from revenues of successful ICO at a Zisuz Labs LLC sponsored global event or ReTree Forest DLT system managed implementation region geographically.
+Later the funds will be generated from revenues of successful ICO at a RTF sponsored global event or ReTree Forest DLT system managed implementation region geographically.

+Proceeds from Such a Sale would be donated in part or full to Isha Foundation for many volunteering activities or expansion it undertakes.

-#Industry and Market Risks
+# Industry and Market Risks
 REDD+ and several hedge fund managers would compete with ReTree Forest System.
-If Zisuz Labs LLC can manage competition or potential sales from our technology stack after development and rollout is foreseen.
+If RTF can manage competition or potential sales from our technology stack after development and rollout is foreseen.

 Failure to implement a system at dealers or land owners bidding for trees at the inception would need a serious marketing budget.
-Zisuz Labs LLC would mitigate those risks with industry partnerships or government credits from state sponsored environment regulations.
+RTF would mitigate those risks with industry partnerships or government credits from state sponsored environment regulations.

-A competition offering a similar product would come up.
-We would try to mitigate this by offering a DLT-IOT based design which is Zero Fees based and profitable.
+We are offering a DLT-IOT based design which is Zero Fees based and profitable.
 Marketing would be difficult at initial stages but Open Source and Interoperability salient features would help during initial rollout phases.

-#Hardware
+# Hardware
 A QR based technology monitor is attached to the sapling It reminds the system if the end result is met in full compliance to this policy framework or not.
 It will monitor initiation, growth or loss of each individual tree till the lifespan of vehicle, oil, owner